Exclusive: Wells Fargo CEO ruffles feathers with comments about diverse talent

 Experts said one reason board rooms and C-suites lack diversity is that such jobs are often filled by people who have managed businesses, while many people of color have tended to be stuck in roles that lack a direct connection to profits.

-McClure said she frequently heard comments like Scharf’s when companies have not tried hard enough to find diverse candidates or give them the experience to qualify for senior roles.
+McClure said she frequently hears comments like Scharf’s when companies have not tried hard enough to find diverse candidates or give them the experience to qualify for senior roles.

-Some black directors and executives said they were not happy with the progress that had been made in improving diversity.
+Some Black directors and executives said they were unhappy with the progress in improving diversity.

 "Unless I practically get on a soapbox about it and ask about it every meeting, it gets pushed out," said Mary Winston, a director at companies including Chipotle Mexican Grill Inc CMG.N, about some of her past work on boards.
 "It's just not as robust a conversation as it should be, and no progress has been made."